 Georgia Governor Brian Kemp declared February 2020 as Spay And Neuter Awareness Month.
 Pet overpopulation is a serious and expensive issue, costing the United States over $1 billion, annually.
-Over 16,000 homeless pets enter LifeLine’s two open-admission Atlanta shelters each year, we greatly need the community’s help addressing the pet overpopulation issue.
+With over 16,000 homeless pets entering LifeLine’s shelters each year, we greatly need the community’s help addressing the pet overpopulation issue.
 Many of the pets entering our shelter are healthy and adoptable, so we make every effort to find these pets loving homes.
 Spaying and neutering your pet help prevents unwanted litters.
 And doing so allows us to find more homes for the homeless pets in our shelters!

 What does "spay" and "neuter" mean?